What is the Average HR Manager Salary?

 Average HR Manager Salary by The Numbers

 The United States National Average for a HR manager salary differs across salary and compensation reporting platforms.
-Here are some reports from major independent job reporting sources in 2020.
+Here are some reports from major job reporting sources in 2022.

 Glassdoor reports an average base salary (based on self-reported data) of $78,377.